 - The student will be advised that his or her participation in the CBE program is terminated. - Withdrawals are non-refundable.
-Students who withdraw from a course are financially responsible for the course and must repay any financial obligation (i.e., financial aid). - Satisfactory Academic Progress (SAP) for all courses enrolled in at MCC to date will be calculated for the student at the end of the semester or subscription period, whichever is appropriate. - The student's SAP status is calculated at the end of the semester or subscription period, whichever is appropriate. - No earned credits for the course will be awarded; however, attempted credits for the course will be recorded on the student's transcript.
+Students who withdraw from a course are financially responsible for the course and must repay any financial obligation (i.e., financial aid). - Satisfactory Academic Progress (SAP) for all courses enrolled in at MCC to date will be calculated for the student at the end of the semester. - The student's SAP status is calculated at the end of the semester. - No earned credits for the course will be awarded; however, attempted credits for the course will be recorded on the student's transcript.
 This will negatively impact SAP. - Students may withdraw from a CBE Semester-Term course during the withdrawal dates published in the Academic Calendar. - It is the student's responsibility to submit a withdrawal form for each course in which the student wishes to be withdrawn.
 Ceasing to attend does not constitute a withdrawal. - A student who stops attending a course and does not complete the withdrawal process will receive the grade earned for all assignments and exams given during the course. - Students should meet with the CBE Faculty or associate dean to initiate a withdrawal.